OUIsolutions/VibeScript/docs/native_api.md

-## Creating a llm
+## Creating a LLM

-for creating a  basic llm conection?
+To create a basic LLM connection, you can use the following Lua code:

 ~~~lua
 llm = newLLM({